About Brooklyn Boatworks

 Harnessing the unique craft of wooden boatbuilding and maritime-centered exploration, we inspire young people to uncover the confidence, skills, and courage to chart pathways to their own success in and outside the classroom.

 We teach and promote the values of learning by doing, teamwork, perseverance and craftsmanship.
 Brooklyn Boatworks promotes excellence by creating learning environments grounded in respect, support, and dignity for all students.
-We engage students virtually and in person, leading students through online team-building and hands-on activities which explore and celebrate self & STEM-identity, design & creativity, and hands-on learning.
-Our current programming includes virtual programming with schools and community organizations, on-water summer programming, and on-going alumni programming including leadership development, internships, maritime and STEM exploration, and additional learning opportunities.
+We engage students virtually and in person, leading students through team-building and hands-on activities that explore and celebrate self & STEM-identity, design & creativity, and hands-on learning.
+Our current programming includes in-person programming with schools and community organizations, on-water programming, and on-going alumni programming.

 - Everyone participates - everyone has a voice, and we value the different ways that individuals contribute to the team.